aliasoblomov/Backfill-GA4-to-BigQuery/README.md

 !pip install google-auth-httplib2
 ```

-### Step 6: Authentication

-- **Run the Script**:
-  - Execute your Python script.
-  - It will prompt you to open a URL for authentication.
-  - After authentication, you'll receive a verification code.
-  - Copy and paste this code back into the script.

-### Step 7: Running the Script
+### Step 6: Running the Script

-After configuring the `config.json` file and ensuring authentication setup is complete, it's time to run the script with the desired flags.
+After configuring the `config.json` file and saving the source code with the same name `backfill-ga4.py` , it's time to run the script with the desired flags.

 - **Execute the Script with Flags**:
   - Use the `%run` command followed by the script name and the desired flag.